ADVANCED COLLEGE CREDIT PATHWAY

 The ACCP (Advanced College Credit Pathway) is a pathway program that allows senior high school or first-year college international students to earn one year of general education college credits through the Saint Louis University’s (SLU) 1818 Program at their home institution and then transfer to an ACCP Partner University as Sophomore students.

 IPERC is currently accepting applications for international high schools interested in becoming part of the ACCP program.
 This valuable program streamlines the application process for studying in western universities and enriches the curriculum of your school.
-Your students will take college-level general education courses at your institution and transfer these credits to a US top 100 university where they will enroll as a sophomore student without needing an SAT or TOEFL score.
+Your students will take college-level general education courses at your institution and transfer these credits to a world-renowned top university where they will enroll as a sophomore student.

 ACCP ADVANTAGES FOR INTERNATIONAL PARTNERS